dmullings81/frontend-nanodegree-mobile-portfolio/src/README.md

 ## Usage

 To run the site open the file index.html.
 Some animations use JavaScript so make sure JavaScript is enabled in your browser.
+PageSpeed Insights score of 96 on mobile and 97 on desktop!
+Only remaining fixes are server-side.

 ## Gulp usage